-Femoral hernias occur in the groin – the small area of the lower abdomen on each side, just above the line separating the abdomen and the legs.
+Femoral hernias appear in the groin – the small area of the lower abdomen on each side, just above the line separating the abdomen and the legs.

-They are relatively uncommon (they account for 2% of all hernias and 6% of all groin hernias, the other 94% are inguinal), more likely to occur in women than in men (70% of femoral hernias occur in women, probably because of their wider pelvis making the femoral canal slightly larger) and are often confused with inguinal hernias by both patients and doctors.
+They are relatively uncommon (they account for 2% of all hernias and 6% of all groin hernias, the other 94% are inguinal).
+A femoral hernia is more likely to develop in women than in men (70% of femoral hernias occur in women, probably because of their wider pelvis making the femoral canal slightly larger) because of this they are sometimes referred to as female hernias and are often confused with inguinal hernias by both patients and doctors.

 Almost half of all femoral hernias first come to light as emergencies.

-A small swelling very low down next to the groin skin crease; sometimes just below the crease so the swelling seems to be at the top of the thigh.
+You may see a small swelling very low down next to the groin skin crease or sometimes just below the crease so the swelling seems to be at the top of the thigh.

 What would I feel?